What are the benefits of market research for professional services firms? Is it worth the cost? And does it really matter?

 Sadly, market research is not magic.
 To enjoy the generous benefits it can provide, you need to take it seriously and systematically use it to adjust strategy and shape staff behavior.
 As it turns out, well-conducted and well-presented market research is often a powerful catalyst for change.

 Historically, professional services marketing has been driven by hunches and habits.
-But most professionals are pretty logical and fact based in their work.
+But most professionals are pretty logical, and fact based in their work.
 Consequently, they are often refreshingly open to new data on their clients’ behavior and perceptions.
 Perhaps that is why it works so well.
+This is where a research organization such as The Hinge Research Institute can help.
+The Hinge Research Institute believes that research can not only help you make more informed planning and strategy decisions—as premium content, it can also educate your target audiences, thereby increasing visibility, trust, sales leads, and engagement.

 How Hinge Can Help